 What is the Most Spreadable Cream Cheese?

-The aspect of cream cheese that can be both a pro and a con, is its spreadability.
-It can be easy to smear on bagels or toast, but it’s also easy to overdo it.
-It should also be firm enough for cheesecake frosting, and a high-quality stabilizer to prevent runny easily.
+One aspect of cream cheese which can be considered good and also bad, is the spreadability.
+It have to be easy to smear on bagels or toast, but not too runny.
+Meanwhile it should also be firm enough to use for cheesecake frosting.
+It actually depend on the quality of stabilizer used.
+Read how to fix your cream cheese if runny.

-Some of the brands may have produced a slightly thicker or firmer consistency that some people may like to hate.
-Taste of Home loves the firm texture of Prairie Farms for cheesecake, while Eat This Not That mentioned that Happy Farms cream cheese could be too thick for crackers.
+Some brands produced a slightly thicker or firmer consistency, while others are thinner.
+It’s up to consumer’s preference.
+For instance, according to the media Taste of Home (food blog/magazine) they (reviewers) prefers a firm texture from Prairie Farms brand cream cheese for cheesecake, while Eat This Not That mentioned that Happy Farms cream cheese could be too thick for crackers.

-Overall, most of the brands are doing a pretty good job when it comes to spreadability and consistency, so there are no clear winners here.
+Overall, most of the brands are doing a pretty good job when it comes to spreadability and consistency, so it’s hard to come up with a clear winner here.

 Cream Cheese Best for Baking and Frosting?